 T-Rex would be my name for the TX6!

 Find it on their website: www.locationswine.com

 As a wine travel writer for Epicurean Traveler, Susanna has written about venues in Germany, Switzerland, Australia, and Chile.
-Currently, she is the Santa Cruz Cooking Examiner for examiner.com.
-Earlier in her career, Susanna was an advertising executive at GEO and Architectural Digest as well as Associate Publisher of nest magazine.
+She also contributes to the Santa Cruz Sentinel.
 Susanna would like to extend special thanks to her mentors, the teaching staff of the wine program at the CIA in St. Helena.